 - A favorite place on Capri is Anacapri.
 This old world village that once captured the hearts of writers, artists and poets is dainty, delicate and quiet.
 Anacapri, the highest point on the island, virtually carries you back in time.
 Walk through narrow streets lined with Grecian-style whitewashed villas, ancient churches, and small bookshops.

 - From Anacapri, take the chair lift up to Monte Solaro; pass the castle of Barbarosso, fields of Capri flowers and marvel at a clear blue sky that seems to turn 360 degrees above you.

 - This full day excursion departs from Positano port at 9:00am, the boat continues around the island and you will be able to see the Natural Arch, White, Green and Blue Grotto lasting approximately 3 hours, and then docks in Marina Grande approximately at 12noon and you have 4 hours on the island to explore on your own.
 Your Captain will explain your meeting point: please be on time for your departure.

 Add-On A Driver: While on land in Capri and if you want to see all the sites with ease, we suggest that you reserve a private car tour with Signor Costanzo our favorite driver.
 Costanzo will drive and guide you to each point of interest, while pointing out fascinating historical sites and facts along the way.
 He will drive to the highest peak in Anacapri, and to hidden gardens and villas where emperors once reigned.
 A 4-hour excursion in the driver’s sporty Capri Car is available from 1 to up to 6 people, upon request (The Capri Car driver’s fee is extra).

-Monday: Cooking Class 1, Morning Fresh Cheese Making, Olive Oil
+Monday: Cooking Class 1, Fresh Artisan Cheese~Cooking with Mozzarella

 - Breakfast is served.